 2. The College Counseling Office is also available to discuss four-year plans with students and parents, especially for college-specific questions.

 3. Ultimately, a student needs to spend time doing the research and finding out more about a course by speaking with people currently in the class, the teacher of that class or the chairman of the department.

-4. Mr. Ashton, Head of Upper School, Mrs. Wright, Registrar, or Dr. Fishel, Dean of Studies, are also good resources.
+4. Mr. Ashton, Head of Upper School, Mrs. Herrera, Registrar, or Dr. Fishel, Dean of Studies, are also good resources.

 Q: Is there any way a student could take six solids for just one semester?